maiha/crystal-examples/README.md

 ## Development

-`docker-compose` is needed in development too.
+`docker compose` is needed in development too.

 ```console
 $ make